electron/electron/docs/glossary.md

 ### CRT

-It's a Microsoft Visual Studio thing.

-> The C Run-time Library (CRT) is the part of the C++ Standard Library that incorporates the ISO C99 standard library.
+The C Run-time Library (CRT) is the part of the C++ Standard Library that incorporates the ISO C99 standard library.
 The Visual C++ libraries that implement the CRT support native code development, and both mixed native and managed code, and pure managed code for .NET development.

 ### DMG